Dominic is an electrical engineer who enjoys spending his spare time finding ways for people to generate additional sources of income.

 - Finger prick (a small sample of blood from your finger is checked to measure protein and hematocrit)

 Step 3: Plasmapheresis (the Actual Plasma Donation Part)

 - You will be directed to lie down and get comfortable.

 - They'll do an iodine cleansing at the needle entry site (you choose which arm).

 - The needle is placed in your vein.

 - Sit back and relax for 45 minutes to an hour.
-As blood is taken out, plasma removed, and the rest is pumped back in, you can watch your plasma bag slowly fill up.
+You can watch your plasma bag slowly fill up as blood is taken out, plasma removed, and the rest is pumped back in.
 The amount taken is dependent on your weight and how quickly the bag fills depends in part on how hydrated you are.

 - Once full, the plasma bag is removed.